 Arizona Board of Pharmacy disciplinary actions are given to pharmacy professionals with a license or certification in Arizona.
 If the Board determines formal disciplinary action is necessary it will happen after the completion of an investigation.
 It’s the job of the Board to review any complaint alleging a violation of the Arizona laws and regulations.
 Thus, at an Arizona Board of Pharmacy Meeting the Board will vote to determine the outcome of each investigation.
 The Board can vote on a non-disciplinary outcome or vote to offer the pharmacy professional formal discipline.
 Disciplinary actions can include:

-If you’re interested in setting up a consultation with our Arizona Board of Pharmacy Attorney at Chelle Law or learning more about any of the services we provide to Arizona pharmacy professionals we invite you to reach out to us today.
+If you’re interested in setting up a consultation with our Arizona Board of Pharmacy Attorney at Chelle Law or would like to learn more about the services we offer to Arizona pharmacy professionals, reach out to us today.